What Are Your Kids Going to Do This Summer?

 No mom wants to be hounded daily for screen time during summer break.
 On your child’s last wellness visit to the pediatrician, he asked if you were abiding by the “two hours or less each day” of screen time mandate.
 You know exceeding the recommended amount can lead to behavior problems, obesity, stifled creativity, sleeplessness, and stunted social growth.
 You may sometimes brawl with your alter ego over whether to be the lazy parent who caves for convenience or the concerned parent determined to nurture the next generation of innovators!

-#1 Foster and Environment for Reading & Learning
+#1.
+Foster an Environment for Reading & Learning

 Literacy is the foundation of all other learning.
 Reading increases vocabulary acquisition, sparks creativity, stimulates cognitive development, boosts IQ, facilitates communication skills, fosters critical thinking, improves writing proficiency, and increases the likelihood that your child will graduate from high school.